JettChenT/scan-for-webcams/README.md

 I switched to a new method of [installing](#Installation) this program for a better developer experience and better modifiability.

-As result, the PYPI package `scan-for-webcams` is not maintained anymore, and should be considered deprecated.
+As a result, the PYPI package `scan-for-webcams` is not maintained anymore, and should be considered deprecated.

+btw: we have a discord channel ! [join](https://discord.gg/JCepvsHNqW)

 ## Table of contents